Global Learning for Sense of Belonging

 Building understanding in the interdependent world

-The GloBe encourages to cross grade-level and disciplinary boundaries.
-It builds understanding about the broad and complex themes of educational equality and equity, human rights, active citizenship, environmental issues, and sustainable consumption that manifest differently, and yet similarly, globally and locally.
-It advances policy – research – practice dialogue by bridging policy stakeholders at the international, national, and municipal level, researchers and specialists on educational leadership and Global Citizenship Education, civil society organisations, and moreover, leaders and principals, teachers, and pupils at schools
+The GloBe encouraged to cross grade-level and disciplinary boundaries.
+It built understanding about the broad and complex themes of educational equality and equity, human rights, active citizenship, environmental issues, and sustainable consumption that manifest differently, and yet similarly, globally and locally.
+It aimed to advance policy – research – practice dialogue by bridging policy stakeholders at the international, national, and municipal level, researchers and specialists on educational leadership and Global Citizenship Education, civil society organisations, and moreover, leaders and principals, teachers, and pupils at schools.

 The Pedagogical Process

-At the heart of the GloBe is a pedagogical process, that comprises five steps.
-The first and the last training are residential international seminars, whereas the second and fourth take place in local schools in each three partner countries.
-The third training is a webinar.
+At the heart of the GloBe was a pedagogical process, that comprises five steps.
+The first and the last training were residential international seminars, whereas the second and fourth took place in local schools in each three partner countries.
+The third training was a webinar.

-GloBe comprises two groups of professionals.
-For both groups, we will select one leader/principal and two teachers from three schools from three countries.
-In total, we will train 54 professionals to support each other nationally and internationally.
+GloBe comprised two groups of professionals.
+For both groups, we selected one leader/principal and two teachers from three schools from three countries.
+In total, we trained 54 professionals to support each other nationally and internationally.

 In Search of Inspirational Ideas

-Three-day seminar comprising of lectures and participatory group exercises.
+Three-day seminar comprised of lectures and participatory group exercises.

 Main themes: